Claim: Essay details the sad fates of rich and powerful men from 1923.

 6. Jesse Livermore commited suicide.

-7. Charles Schwan was bankrupt & had to live on borrowed money the last 5 years of his life before his death.
+7. Charles Schwan was bankrupt & had to live on borrowed money the last

 8. Richard Whitney was recently released from Sing Sing Prison.

-This is a vintage piece of glurge, one which appears to have been in continuous circulation since at least 1948.
+Origins: This is a vintage piece of glurge, one which appears to have been in continuous circulation since at least 1948.
 Over the years it has been through a variety of alterations, with names being added and dropped from the list, the fates of the various men changing in severity, and different morals being tacked onto the end.
 In modern versions many

 of the names are have become so distorted through mistranscription to be almost unrecognizable.